As Qatar row smolders, world markets tot up dependence on Gulf petrodollars

 From Italian banks to Silicon Valley start-ups, U.S. Treasury bonds and London skyscrapers, there is barely a mainstream asset class untouched by Gulf money.
 At the height of the oil boom around 2006, net "recycling" of oil-fueled surpluses into world markets was estimated at over $500 billion a year, most of it from the Gulf.

-"The (Gulf) stand-off could last years," said Abhishek Kumar, emerging debt specialist with State Street Global Investments.
+"The (Gulf) stand-off could last years," said Abhishek Kumar, lead investment manager for emerging market debt at State Street Global Advisors.

 "They own prime properties around the world as well as undisclosed amounts of liquid assets -- bonds and equities -- so if they need to sell, the impact is going to be felt."

 Such concerns arose in 2014, when plunging oil prices caused the first net withdrawal of petrodollars from markets in 18 years, according to a BNP Paribas report at the time.

-Note: (This version of the story corrects para 8 to clarify that Abhishek Kumar is lead investment manager, emerging market debt at State Street Global Advisors not emerging debt specialist)